 A roadmap to eradicating poverty beyond growth must centre Care

 In our written submission to this process, we highlight a fundamental reality: the care gap is a major driver of gender inequality and poverty.
-Unpaid care and domestic work, carried primarily by women, in particular when they are mothers, prevents them from accessing decent work and from fully participating in society.
-This is economic injustice, and it keeps millions of women trapped in poverty.
+Unpaid care and domestic work, carried out primarily by women, in particular when they are mothers, prevents them from accessing decent work and from fully participating in society.
+This is economic injustice, keeping millions of women trapped in poverty.

 The Covid-19 pandemic made this crystal clear: both paid and unpaid care work are essential for wellbeing, for the sustainability of life, and for the functioning of our families, communities and economies.
 Yet they remain undervalued and unsupported.